Auto Healing for Selenium Web Automation

 -

-Test accuracy: While Auto Healing can reduce test flakiness, it may also mask real issues in your web application or test scripts.
-It's important to review the logs and understand why a test needed healing.
+Test accuracy: While Auto Healing reduces test flakiness, it may also mask real issues in your web application or test scripts.
+Review the logs and understand why a test needed healing.

 -

-The Auto Healing feature is a functionality to enhance the robustness of your test suite, but it does not replace good test design and error handling practices.
+The Auto Healing feature enhances your test suite, but it does not replace good test design and error handling practices.
 Always ensure your tests are well-designed, have proper error handling in place, and are reviewed regularly for issues that may be masked by the Auto Healing feature.

-That was all you need to know for the Auto-Healing feature.
-If you still have any questions for us, please feel free to let us know.
+If you have any questions, please feel free to let us know.
 Our experts are always available on chat to help you out with any roadblock regarding our product.
 Happy testing!